enthought/traitsui/docs/source/traitsui_user_manual/advanced_view.rst

 ---------------

-In addition to the Item and Group class, a third building block class for Views exists in Traits UI: the Include class.
+In addition to the Item and Group class, a third building block class for Views exists in TraitsUI: the Include class.
 For the sake of completeness, this section gives a brief description of Include objects and their purpose and usage.
 However, they are not commonly used as of this writing, and should be considered unsupported pending redesign.